SilentCicero/wafr/docs/user-guide.md

 For example:
 `wafr ./contracts --output ./build/contracts.json`

+**Note, the build output JSON file is only written to a file if all tests have passed**

 ## Stats Output

 `wafr` allows you to output your complete stats report as a JSON file by using the `--stats` or `-s` flag in the CLI, followed by your desired JSON filename (i.e. `./stats.json`).
 This will output the complete stats report of the tests as a JSON file.

+**Note, the stats.json file is written regardless of whether tests have passed or failed**

 ## Gotchas